BuyMyMojo/trans-info.aria.coffee/content/index.md

 > [!warning]
 > PLEASE REFER TO THE RESOURCES LINKS LISTED HERE FIRST WHILE I WORK ON THIS WEBSITE

-- [[Genderal Resources]] - Get link that apply to everyone or specific regions!
+- [[Genderal Resources]] - Get links that apply to everyone or specific regions!
+- [[Supporter Resources]] - Get links for helping those unfamilar understand what it's like to be trans

 # Male To Female